-Using the buzzer at power-up for troubleshooting problems
+Using the Buzzer at Power-up to Troubleshoot

 When the Printer is powered up, it doesn't make a "Beeping Sound" until it is completely powered-up and ready to use.
 If there is a beep during the power-up sequence, this may signify that there is a problem within the Electronics Module.
 The following table will help you to use the "Beeping Sound" to diagnose certain problem: